coderolls/coderolls-blog/_posts/git/2021-05-18-delete-a-git-branch-local-or-remote.md

 ```
 In most of the cases `<remote_name` is `origin`.

-That's it for now, we will see more GIT related articles in the future.
+That's it for now, we will see more GIT-related articles in the future.

 You can check my YouTube channel [here](https://www.youtube.com/channel/UCl31HHUdQbSHOQfc9L-wo3w)